Create project

 Create a new project

-After installing the template, you will be able to create a project from Visual Studio.
-Start Visual Studio and select Extension Development Project from the New Project dialog.
+Once you have installed the template, you will be able to create a project from Visual Studio.
+Start Visual Studio and select the extension development project from the new project creation dialog.

-The following two types of project templates are available, so select Next Design Extension
+There are two types of project templates available, so please select Next Design Extension

 and create a project.

 - Next Design Extension ...
-Standard extension development project.
+This is a standard extension development project.

 - Next Design Extension (Extension Points) ...
-This project uses the ExtensionPoints library, which makes the definition of extension points very simple.
+This is a project that uses the ExtensionPoints library, which makes it very simple to define extension points.

-- This topic assumes the use of standard extensions, but the
+- This topic assumes the use of standard extensions, but by using the

 Next Design Extension (Extension Points)

-When you create a project, you can create a project that includes a manifest file and a sample implementation of an extension as follows.
+When you create a project, you can create a project that includes a manifest file and a sample implementation of the extension as follows.

-Below, we will explain how to create a new Visual Studio project and prepare the necessary files in the following order.
+The following describes how to create a new Visual Studio project and prepare the necessary files in the following order:

 Create a new project

-Run [Create New Project] in Visual Studio to create a new project for class library development using C#.
+- Run [Create a new project] in Visual Studio to create a new project for class library development in C#.

-Get the following DLLs in the NuGet package.
-Select [Dependencies] of the project from Visual Studio's Solution Explorer and execute [Manage NuGet Packages] from the context menu.
+Get the following DLLs as NuGet packages.
+Select [Dependencies] for the project from the Visual Studio Solution Explorer and select [Manage NuGet Packages] from the context menu.

-Make sure that the package source is nuget.org
+Make sure that the package source is set to nuget.org

-in the [Reference] tab, search for it, and the following package will be displayed, so install it.
+in the [Reference] tab.
+The following packages will be displayed, so install them.

 NextDesign.Core